Azure-Samples/azure-scale-set-smart-downscale/README.md

 # Smart scaling for Azure scale-set with Azure Functions
-Azure Scale-set have a luck of ability to scale down nodes in the right way.
-Unfortunately, when auto scale rule is triggered the scale-set will kill node with highest node id.
-In some cases that behavior is not suitable for example when nodes have a state or computing calculation for a long period of time: rendering, hosting game sessions and etc. That become critical in these scenarios because scale set can kill the wrong node that still busy and don’t touch idle nodes.
-Therefore, that solution can help avoid such situations and help scale down scale set in a right way – killing only idle nodes based on each node metrics.
+Azure Scale Set has a luck of ability to scale down nodes in the right way.
+Unfortunately, when an auto scale rule is triggered a scale set kills node with highest node id.
+In some cases this behavior is not suitable, for example, when nodes have a state or computing calculation for a long period of time: rendering, hosting game sessions and etc. It's critical in those scenarios because a scale set can kill a wrong node that still busy and doesn’t touch idle nodes.
+Therefore, this solution can help avoid such situations and help scale down scale set in a right way – killing only idle nodes based on each node metrics.

 ## How it works
 Below you can find the chart of the solution.